Call Identity Guard®

 Although you will share a subscription, our tests showed that family plans are still very private.
 That is, we weren’t able to see details about our other family members on our plan.
 We think you’ll be comfortable sharing an account with the people you live with, even if you’re not living with a spouse or long-term partner.

 Pro Tip: Child identity theft is rare, but that doesn’t mean it never happens.
 When it does, it can make a mess of your kid’s future.
-The good news is that child identity monitoring tends to be pretty cheap.
+The good news is that child identity theft protection tends to be pretty cheap.
 So we recommend you pick up some coverage for the kids.

 Kids are welcome on the family option, too, although the monitoring features are limited to online account monitoring and Social Security monitoring.
-Another thing we noticed is that Identity Guard doesn’t list any maximum number of children or adults for a family plan.
-Just remember that you can’t add adults who don’t live with you.

 Who it’s best for: This is best for married couples and adults with kids.
 We think it’s also useful in other situations with adult family members in the house, whether you’re rooming with a sibling or letting grandpa move in.